Xilinx/Embedded-Design-Tutorials/Zynq7000-EDT/docs/3-using-gp-port-zynq.md

     ![](./media/image54.jpeg)

-5. Open the helloworld.c file from the hello_world project created with standalone PS in [Using the Zynq SoC Processing System](#2-using-zynq.md) and modify the application software code as described in [Standalone Application Software for the Design](#standalone-application-software-for-the-design).
+5. Open the helloworld.c file from the hello_world project created with standalone PS in <a href="2-using-zynq.md">Using the Zynq SoC Processing System</a> and modify the application software code as described in [Standalone Application Software for the Design](#standalone-application-software-for-the-design).